TjMott/TjMott.Writer/README.md

 # PLATFORM

-This application runs on .NET Core 3.1 with a WPF GUI.
+This application runs on .NET 5.0 with a WPF GUI.
 It requires Visual Studio 2019 (Community Edition is fine) to compile.